botletics/AT-Command-Library/README.md

 # Arduino IDE AT Command Library

 ## Description
-This library is useful for projects in which commands are sent from a microcontroller to a module via UART.
+This library is useful for projects in which commands (like AT or ASCII commands) are sent from a microcontroller to a module via UART.
+This library supports software serial and hardware serial and can check for desired responses from the target module.
-Such commands commonly include AT or ASCII commands.

 ## Usage
 To install the library in Arduino IDE, follow the instructions below: